MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

 * Server address: **mcucreative.mcph.co**
 * Minecraft version: 1.13.2

 This is a whitelisted server.
-To be added to the server email your username to [info@minecraftu.org](mailto:info@minecraftu.org).
+To be added to the server email your username to info@minecraftu.org.

-We suggest using [MultiMC](https://multimc.org/) to create a 1.13.2 "instance" of Minecraft to connect to the server.
+Since 1.13.2 is not the most recent version of Minecraft (which the standard Minecraft application from Microsoft will be running), we suggest using [MultiMC](https://multimc.org/) to create a 1.13.2 "instance" of Minecraft to connect to the server.

 ## ComputerCraft Survival Server